Deuteronomy

 “And when you come opposite the sons of Ammon, do not harass them nor provoke them, for I will not give you any of the land of the sons of Ammon as a possession, because I have given it to the sons of Lot as a possession.’”
 (Deuteronomy 2:19).

 The Lord wants to be known as faithful.
 In this case, we see He did not play favorites.
-He respected the rights of all and in this case it meant their land.
-The Lord gave the land to whom He wished.
-Some can challenge the Lord’s arbitrariness or that God is a God of wrath, but we instead see that God is very deliberate and purposed.
+He respected the rights of all, and in this situation, that included their land.
+The Lord gave the land to whomever He chose.
+Some may challenge the Lord’s arbitrariness or suggest that God is a God of wrath, but we see that God is very deliberate and purposeful.
 He keeps His Word.
 We are not saying that the Moabites or Ammonites were good people (they were not) or that they had adopted Yahweh.
-Clearly they did not.
+Clearly, they had not.

 “Then Solomon built a high place for Chemosh the detestable idol of Moab, on the mountain which is east of Jerusalem, and for Molech the detestable idol of the sons of Ammon” (1 Kings 11:7).